denisiglesiasgarcia/B760-DS3H-DDR4-unraid/README.md

 - If mover is running do nothing
 - If cache usage is below 80% do nothing

-> [!WARNING]
-> This works fine in 6.12.13, but in the 7.0.0-beta3 *enabling Turbo Write* does not work.
-When i update to the newer version i will fix this script.

 I run hourly this script using the plugin `User scripts`.
 There is 2 things to adjust:

 - The path to the cache disk in function `get_cache_usage`.
 Set to `/mnt/cache`